-For more information on vulnerability management, please see NIST’s Special Publication 800-40 rev3.
+For more information on vulnerability management, please see NIST Special Publication 800-40 Revision 3

 Educating Users and Protecting the Host

 Proper security does not stop at the network.
-Every computer connected to the network, whether a web, email or database server, or employee laptop or desktop, should also be configured to minimize the number of applications installed.
-Oftentimes it is seldom-used applications that serve as conduits into an organization’s network, so they need to be updated and patched routinely.
+Every computer connected to the network, should also minimize the number of applications installed.
+Seldom-used applications often serve as conduits into an organization’s network, so they need to be updated and patched routinely.

 In addition to uninstalling or disabling unnecessary applications, employee workstations and laptops should also be equipped with anti-virus software.
 This will reduce the number of opportunities attackers have to use malicious software to steal information or corrupt data.
 This software is available from many reputable security agencies.

 It is critical to backup any important information.
 The easiest way to accomplish this task is to copy all relevant data to an external hard drive, network file server, or dedicated backup server.
-These drives are easy to use and serve as a way to restore information if it becomes lost, corrupted, or stolen.
-In traditional organizations, the protocols for backing up data are part of a disaster recovery or business continuity plan.
-Of course, any backups created should be appropriately secured against unauthorized access.
+These drives are easy to use and serve to restore information if it becomes lost, corrupted, or stolen.
+The protocols for backing up data should be part of a disaster recovery or business continuity plan and be appropriately secured against unauthorized access.